The Attorney - Cover

 The depositions in the Turner suit had been reviewed by Thad a few times.
 The trial was set to go in a week.
 Thad received a call from the insurance claim representative who told him he was offering fifty thousand dollars to settle the claim.

 “You are much too late in making that offer.
-I am going to take this lawsuit to a verdict which should be a large one and then I am going to come after you for acting in bad faith.”
+I am going to take this lawsuit to the verdict which should be a large one and then I am going to come after you for acting in bad faith.”

 With a somewhat wise tone to his voice, the representative said, “Good luck in doing that.”